drewthayer/avalanche-prediction/README.md

 ### feature engineering
  - use features that control the physical processes that create avalanche conditions:
-   - snowfall, wind, temperature
+   - snowfall, wind, temperature, including time-lagged features
  - literature: features used in avalanche modeling study in Little Cottonwood Canyon, UT
-   - _Blatternberger and Fowles, 2016.
-Treed Avalanche Forecasting: Mitigating Avalanche Danger Utilizing Bayesian Additive Regression Trees.
-Journal of Forecasting, J. Forecast.
-36, 165–180 (2017).
-DOI: 10.1002/for.2421_
+   - _Blatternberger and Fowles, 2016._ (refs at end)

 ### Feature augmentation: probability of slab/ wet avalanches:
   - slab and wet avalanches have overlapping, yet different seasons: